utnet-org/utility/docs/practices/protocol_upgrade.md

 ### Protocol version voting and upgrade

-When a new uncd version, containing a new protocol version, is released, all node maintainers need to upgrade their binary.
-That typically means stopping uncd, downloading or compiling the new uncd binary and restarting uncd.
+When a new unc-node version, containing a new protocol version, is released, all node maintainers need to upgrade their binary.
+That typically means stopping unc-node, downloading or compiling the new unc-node binary and restarting unc-node.
 However the protocol version of the whole network is not immediately bumped to the new protocol version.
 Instead a process called voting takes place and determines if and when the protocol version upgrade will take place.